joesvart/ultimate-helper/README.md

 How do i use this thing?
 Easy, you only have to download the resource in the **RELEASES** section.
 When you have the the resource just follow the steps.

- 1. Open the WinRar archive and drag the folder in to your desktop (or do right click in the WinRar archive and select 'Extract here')
- 2. Right now i have the folder in your desktop and now?
-Just open the folder and select the file called 'ultimate-helper.bat'
+ 1. Right now i have the file in my desktop, and now?
+Just open the file called 'ultimate-helper.bat'
- 3. Now the ULTIMATE HELPER will open the terminal and automatically do everything, just wait (this only take a few seconds)
+ 2. Now the ULTIMATE HELPER will open the terminal and automatically do everything, just wait (this only take a few seconds)
- 4. A alert will appear (telling you the credits), then you just close that alert and push any key of you keyboard to close the terminal
+ 3. A alert will appear (telling you the credits), then you just close that alert and push any key of you keyboard to close the terminal
- 5. And that's all!
+ 4. And that's all!
 You have JetBrain products for ever!